The following are answers to some of the most common questions about charging the Ford F-150 Lightning.

 Visit Qmerit's website to have a local licensed electrician review your current solar or battery setup to see if it is compatible with the Ford Charge Station Pro for the Ford Intelligent Backup Power.

-Note: The Ford Charge Station Pro would need to be installed with the Home Integration System, which will be available through Ford in 2023.
+Note: The Ford Charge Station Pro would need to be installed with the Home Integration System (planned 2024 availability).

 What happens if I run out of charge on the road with my F-150 Lightning?